The Northern California Chapter

 Bamboo culms (stalks) reach their maximum height in the first growing season and then, each year after that, usually add branches, until the culm is five to seven years old.
 Then it should be thinned out of the grove.
 Use a fine-toothed saw for large-diameter bamboo or sharp clippers for smaller-diameter culms.

 If you notice light colored splotches on the tops of the leaves and silvery spots on the bottom of the leaves, you have bamboo mites.
 These don’t kill the bamboo, but they do make it look less beautiful.
 There are insecticidal soaps, home-brew remedies and biological controls that bamboo people try.
 If the discoloration doesn’t bother you, don’t do anything.
-Here's the story about mites.

 If you bought “Lucky Bamboo,” “Chinese Bamboo,” “Curly Bamboo” or “Water Bamboo” the plant you bought isn’t bamboo at all, and not even a grass.
 Or, if the plant you bought has been growing in a vase with just water and some rocks or marbles, it is a Dracaena (probably Dracaena sanderiana but also possibly D. deremensis or D. fragrans 'Massangeana', which is also called the corn plant.)
-Consult your local nursery for care of these plants or look here for care instructions.

 Q. How do I propagate bamboo?